- 4K cameras that can take high-resolution images and video

 - Film and TV subjects

 Home and commercial security is another area rife with opportunity for a drone business.
-For example, one such system from Sunflower Labs integrates a drone with sensors so that when a possible trespass takes place the drone is notified and activated.
-The drone captures live video footage of the intrusion and transmits it to a smartphone.
-The user can steer the drone remotely or direct it to hover over the intruder, as well as notify the police if required.
+A drone can capture live video footage of a home intrusion and transmit it to a smartphone, as well as notify the police if required.

 Drones can also assist in detecting other threats to property such as fire and water leaks.
-Live video feeds from drones can be sent to the home/business owner's mobile device, to a central monitoring facility, or directly to emergency responders.
+Live video feeds from drones can be sent to a home or business owner's mobile device, to a central monitoring facility, or directly to emergency responders.

 03Search and Rescue

-If you have a background in construction and/or building inspections a drone inspection service could be an ideal business (or add on to your existing inspection business).
+If you have a background in construction or building inspection, a drone inspection service could be an ideal business or an add-on to your existing inspection services.

 Drones are revolutionizing agriculture.
-The ability to survey crops from the air with an inexpensive unmanned aerial vehicle equipped with a variety of sensors enables a farmer to collect an unprecedented amount of useful data, including:
+The ability to survey crops from the air with an inexpensive unmanned aerial vehicle equipped with a variety of sensors enables a farmer to collect an unprecedented amount of useful data, including information about:

 - Soil hydration